 After the Iran-Iraq War had ended, the oil minister of Iraq suggested increasing oil prices as a means of paying off its war financing.
 Around the same time, Kuwait increased its oil production.
 With abundant oil supplies on the market, the price of oil from Iraq could not be increased.
 Consequently, the economy of Iraq continued to suffer.
 Iraq considered Kuwait’s refusal to reduce its oil production as an act of aggression.

 This accusation of aggression was followed by the allegation that Kuwait was drilling for oil in the Rumaila field in Iraq.
 Iraq insisted that Kuwait had developed advanced drilling technique, capable of slant-drilling.
 According to Iraqi officials, Kuwait’s use of slant-drilling allowed the country to steal over $2.4 billion in oil.
 In 1989, Iraq demanded repayment for the lost oil.
 By July of 1990, Kuwait came to an agreement with the Organization of the Petroleum Exporting Countries (OPEC).
-Kuwait and the United Arab Emirates agreed to a decrease of oil production to 1.5 million barrels daily.
+Kuwait and the United Arab Emirates agreed to a decrease in oil production to 1.5 million barrels daily.

 Despite the agreement to reduce oil production, tensions between the countries remained high.
 Iraqi troops were already stationed along the border.
 At 2 a.m. on August 2, 1990, Iraqi forces invaded Kuwait.
 In just a matter of hours, government leaders of Kuwait sought refuge in Saudi Arabia, Iraq gained control of Kuwait City, and an Iraqi provisional government was established.
 This military move gave Iraq control of 20% of the global oil supply.
 Additionally, Iraq now had access to a larger area along the Persian Gulf.